Market report

 Other segments

-In the last two years alone, more than NOK 25 billion worth of warehouse and logistics properties have changed hands in the Oslo region.
-On the basis of the higher interest rates and changed market conditions, DNB Næringsmegling revised up the prime yield in Oslo to 4.50 per cent (3.90 per cent).
-However, there are few good reference transactions among the highest priced properties.
-While some are of the view that the prices in the segment are becoming rather stiff, a large proportion is very positive to the value development, also going forward.
+There are few good reference transactions among the highest priced properties, however.
+While some people are of the view that the prices in the segment are becoming rather stiff, a large proportion are very positive to the value development, also going forward.
 First and foremost, there is an expectation among investors that the high demand for warehouse properties will result in rental price growth in the coming years.

 Key figures warehousing and logistics facilities